yonileibowitz/Blog/blog-posts/ingesting-nyc-taxi-rides.md

 * Once the database was ready, I exported it to CSV files with GZip compression, using the [COPY command](https://www.postgresql.org/docs/9.2/sql-copy.html){:target="_blank"}.
     * I chose to generate files with 1,000,000 records each, so I ended up with 1,548 `*.csv.gz` files.
-    * I made sure I deleted the source CSV files from the SSD before starting the `COPY` to have enough available disk space.
+    * I made sure I deleted the source CSV files from the SSD before starting the `COPY`, to have enough available disk space.

 * Once the export was complete, I used Azure CLI for uploading the files to an Azure storage blob container.
     * I installed it using the instructions provided [here](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli-apt?view=azure-cli-latest){:target="_blank"}.